JBakunski/palindromy/README.md

-The function is_palindrom take one string argument and check if passed argument is palindrom or not.
+The function is_palindrom takes one string argument and check if passed argument is palindrome or not.